sri gopala bhatta eka sakha sarvottama

 Srila Gopala Bhatta Gosvami ki jaya!

-On the other occasion, during Kartik of 1999, shortly before my surgery, I visited Gopala Bhatta’s samadhi near the Radha-ramana Mandir.
+On the other occasion, the last time I visited Vrindavan, in Kartik of 1999, shortly before my surgery, I visited Gopala Bhatta’s samadhi near the Radha-ramana Mandir.
 We arrived just after raja-bhoga-arati, and the pujari was closing the doors to the samadhi-mandira.
-But he was kind enough to open them for us and allow us darshan of Gopala Bhatta Gosvami.
-He gave us some flowers and caranamrta and invited us to stay for prasada.
-Thus our small party, along with some local sadhus, honored Sri Gopala Bhatta’s maha-maha-prasadam with great relish, and we even stayed to take a little rest before we continued on our way, filled with bliss.
+But he was kind enough to open the doors for us, to allow us darshan of Gopala Bhatta Gosvami.
+He gave us some flowers and caranamrta, and invited us to stay for prasada.
+Thus our small party, along with some local sadhus, honored Gopala Bhatta Prabhu’s maha-maha-prasadam with great relish, and we even stayed to take a little rest before, filled with bliss, we continued on our way.
 So, Gopala Bhatta Gosvami is very kind.

 Years later, when some of my disciples from Bombay went to Vrindavan on pilgrimage, they visited the samadhi.
 They told the pujaris about me, how my health no longer allowed me to visit Vraja, and asked for some prasada for me.
 And one of the pujaris kindly gave them a piece of cloth from the samadhi.
 It is very special.
 Now, twice a year, once on his appearance day and once on his disappearance day, we bring it out and touch it.
 So now we shall pass it around and touch it to our heads and to our hearts—and pray to Gopala Bhatta Gosvami for his sublime mercy.